knmurphy/glide-api-browser-extension-starter/README.md

 # Glide API Browser Extension Starter

 This is a starter project for building a browser extension that interacts with the Glide API.
 I hope you use it to build something amazing!
-I made it because browser extensions are super useful but way to difficult to build without some starter code.
+I made it because browser extensions are super useful but way too tedious for most to build without some starter code.

 ## Features (Coming Soon)